pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

   }
 ]
 ```
-We replace with "korea" (could have been any of "japan", "china-s" or "china-t"):
+We replace with "cjk" (could also have been any of "korea", "japan", "china-s" or "china-t"):

 ```json
 [